-We also user server-side caching Rails caching.
-Any time you see
+We also use server-side caching: Rails caching.
+If you see

 <%= cache ... %>, this is code affected in production by caching.

-To avoid blocking initial render, we put critical path CSS inline in the HTML and we user
+To avoid blocking the initial render, we frequently write critical CSS inline, and we use the

 Currently, the top post on the home feed, which must have a cover image, is shared among all users.